 If you are building locally, this can be done as simply as removing your asset bundle build routine from your custom build scripts.

-If you are building on a continuous integration tool, you can cache the folder where your store your built asset bundles (similarly to how we cached the Library folder) and only trigger new asset bundle builds if an asset has changed.
-GitHub Actions has a built-in filter that you can use to trigger an asset bundle build action only if an asset in a folder has changed, you can probably do the same in other CI tools.
+If you are building on a continuous integration tool, you can cache the folder where you store your built asset bundles (similarly to how we cached the Library folder) and only trigger new builds if an asset has changed.
+GitHub Actions has a built-in filter that you can use to trigger a build action only if an asset in a folder has changed, you can probably do the same in other CI tools.

-Another common setup is to actually have a separate project for asset bundles, this way asset bundles and binary builds are completely decoupled.
-By going this way, you don’t have much overhead to import the assets (you don’t even need to load a cached Library folder) and much of your build time will just be compilation and packaging.
+Another common setup is to actually have a separate project for asset bundles, this way asset and binary builds are completely decoupled.
+By going this way, you don’t have much overhead to import the assets and much of your build time will just be compilation and packaging.
 This setup is also useful for other reasons, you can implement a decoupled content pipeline for artists and designers, for example.

 Disable Unity modules that you don’t use